-The kings of manhattan is a classic cocktail which is as old as 1900s.
-The way it is made is using mixture of bourbon or rye whiskey then mixed with sweet vermouth and then in the add gets a dash of Angostura bitters.
-There are a very few quality ingredients that you need to be able to savor such a drink that gets the adjective king in its name.
-A high quality carpano antica formula vermouth and ragtime rye.
-You can replace the last dash with either angostura bitters or a regan’s orange bitters.
+The Kings of Manhattan is a classic cocktail that is as old as the 1900s.
+The way it is made is using a mixture of bourbon or rye whiskey then mixed with sweet vermouth and then in the add gets a dash of Angostura bitters.
+There are very few quality ingredients that you need to be able to savor such a drink that gets the adjective king in its name.
+You can replace the last dash with either Angostura bitters and Regan's orange bitters.

 - 2 oz Ragtime Rye

 - Stir ingredients over ice until exceedingly well-chilled and then strain into a chilled cocktail glass.